AWS EC2 Storage

 • Encryption occurs on the servers that host EC2 instances, providing encryption of data-in-transit from EC2 instances to EBS storage.

-• EBS encryption is supported with all EBS volume types (gp2, io1, st1, and sc1), and has the same IOPS performance on encrypted volumes as with unencrypted volumes, with a minimal effect on latency
+• EBS encryption is supported with all EBS volume types (gp3, gp2, io2, io1, st1, and sc1), and has the same IOPS performance on encrypted volumes as with unencrypted volumes, with a minimal effect on latency

-• EBS encryption is only available on select instance types.
+• EBS encryption is available on all current generation instance types and select previous generation types.

 • Volumes created from encrypted snapshots and snapshots of encrypted volumes are automatically encrypted using the same encryption key.

-• EBS encryption uses AWS KMS customer master keys (CMK) when creating encrypted volumes and any snapshots created from the encrypted volumes.
+• EBS encryption uses AWS KMS keys (formerly called customer master keys/CMK) when creating encrypted volumes and any snapshots created from the encrypted volumes.

 • EBS volumes can be encrypted using either

-• a CMK that you created separately using AWS KMS, giving you more flexibility, including the ability to create, rotate, disable, define access controls, and audit the encryption keys used to protect your data.
+• a customer managed key that you created separately using AWS KMS, giving you more flexibility, including the ability to create, rotate, disable, define access controls, and audit the encryption keys used to protect your data.

 • Public or shared snapshots of encrypted volumes are not supported, because other accounts would be able to decrypt your data and needs to be migrated to an unencrypted status before sharing.